 What is Positano known for?
 Positano is a cliffside village located on the Amalfi Coast to the South of Italy.
 Upon first glance, Positano almost resembles a giant pyramid, with traditional and colorful buildings and boutique hotels built on every level.

-Positano was a wealthy market port that played host to medieval deals in fish trade and other resources, and since the time of the Roman Empire has been a resort destination which grew hugely popular in the 1950’s – and has been somewhat of a tourist hub ever since.
+Positano was originally a wealthy market port that played host to medieval deals in fish trade and other resources.
+Thanks to its beauty and wealth, it has also been a resort destination since the time of the Roman Empire.
+Positano grew hugely popular amongst vacationers in the 1950s and has been somewhat of a tourist hub ever since!

 How to Get to Positano?